SunilKuBehera/Data-Cleaning-Preprocessing/README.md

 - **Outlier Detection & Treatment:**
   Identification and handling of anomalous records to reduce noise and improve dataset integrity.

-- **Data Type Conversion:**
-  Automated conversion of columns to appropriate types (numeric, categorical.) for consistency.

 - **Categorical Variable Encoding:**
   One-hot encoding, label encoding, and custom encoding strategies to transform categorical features for ML models.